Preet3627/Jee-AI-Schedular/README.md

     - `DB_PASSWORD`: Your MySQL database password.
     - `DB_NAME`: Your MySQL database name.
     - `JWT_SECRET`: A long, random, secure string for signing tokens.
+    - `ENCRYPTION_KEY`: A secure, random 32-character string for data encryption. **Do not change this after setting it.**

 5.  **Deploy:** Trigger a new deployment from the Vercel dashboard.
 Vercel will build the frontend and set up the `server.js` file as a Serverless Function to handle all `/api` requests.